OpenClemson/SwiftECP/README.md

 [![License](https://img.shields.io/cocoapods/l/SwiftECP.svg?style=flat)](http://cocoapods.org/pods/SwiftECP)
 [![Platform](https://img.shields.io/cocoapods/p/SwiftECP.svg?style=flat)](http://cocoapods.org/pods/SwiftECP)

-Need Shibboleth login on your iOS app but don't want to use a webview?
+Need Shibboleth login on your iOS / macOS app but don't want to use a webview?
 Don't want to deal with XML or read a spec?
 Use SwiftECP to do the work for you!

 SwiftECP is a spec-conformant Shibboleth ECP client for iOS.
 Simply provide credentials and a Shibboleth-protected resource URL and SwiftECP will hand you a Shibboleth cookie to attach to further requests or inject into a webview.